There are few statements as widespread in business as “Here’s my card.”

 If you have extra space, you can add other ways to reach you, a headshot, or some other info, but try and keep whatever you choose brief.
 Don’t offer too many contact options, even if you’re a member of every social network on the planet.

 4. When in doubt, stick with the standard business card format

 You may be tempted to make cards with unusual sizes or shapes.
 Unless you can find a compelling reason to use something different, stick with the standards.

 Most wallets are designed for regular card sizes, and ones with different dimensions or shapes can end up more frustrating than they’re worth (and end up in the circular file cabinet – aka the trash).

 Think long and hard about what colors you choose for your card.
 Your brand’s primary colors may not translate to a card’s small size.
 Also, as we already mentioned, scanning cards is problematic if they’re not a light color.
 Make sure your card is optimized for readability.

-Use the space well
+5. Use the space on your card properly

 To go two-sided, or to not go two-sided?
 Careful planning of how you use your card’s limited space is necessary.